sagemath/grant-europe/README.rst

   don't fit well in the "developed by users for users" model and thus can't be funded indirectly through usual research grants.

-- Sage Days and smaller developers meetings, training sessions, visits, ...
+- Workshops (e.g. Sage Days, Pari Days) for development and training, smaller developers meetings, training sessions, visits, ...

-- Hardware,
+- Hardware and computational ressources

 - Possibly: subcontracting to other projects,